aharonium/opensiddur.org/posts/HTML/prayers/collective-welfare/government/elections/a-prayer-for-voting-by-rabbi-david-seidenberg.html.md

 <body>
 Title: A Prayer for Voting, by Rabbi David Seidenberg (neohasid.org)<br />
 Primary contributor: david.seidenberg<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=1479">http://opensiddur.org/?p=1479</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=1479">http://opensiddur.org/?p=1479</a>
 <p />
 <hr />